oit-ipbl/portal/setup/Pyenv.md

   ```
 - **VSCode**
   - Execute "vscode.bat" file.
-  - if the following message is pop-up, please choose "Yes, I trust the authors".<br>
+  - If the following message is pop-up, please check "Trust the authors of all files in the parent folder 'py21'" and choose "Yes, I trust the authors".<br>
     <image src="../image/warning_VSCode[first_time].png" width="50%" height="50%">

 ### Let's execute sample python code!